AdobeDocs/commerce-admin.en/help/getting-started/hipaa-ready-service.md

 - Added a **User** column (_username of an admin who scheduled import/export_).

 #### Disabled Modules
-- Magento_Analytics
 - Magento_NewsletterGraphQl

-- The Advanced Reporting Service setting has been disabled by default to prevent PHI from being used for analysis and reporting.
 - The NewsletterGraphQl module has been disabled to prevent PHI from being used in a market context via customer segments.

 #### Disabled Guest Checkout by default